KASIEM02/Master-Thesis-Tasks-in-Python-on-HAR-for-Medical-Purposes-with-Wearable-Sensor/README.md

 Cleaning the data and pre-processing the signals due to inconsistencies in sampling rates from the multiple sensor sources.

+Data annotation by manually labelling the sensor measurements with unique integer values using a BI intelligence tool.

 Data modelling by combining multiple sensor measurements (IMU, ECG, and pressure) to create a homogenous dataset.

-Developing 1D CNN, LSTM, and 1D CNN-LSTM for comparison.
+Designed 1D CNN, LSTM, and 1D CNN-LSTM for comparison.

 Conversion of the best-performing model to TFlite for deployment in an ARM Cortex microcontroller.